LibraStack/UnityMvvmToolkit/README.md

     private void Cancel()
     {
-        // If the underlying command is not running, or
-        // if it does not support cancellation, this method will perform no action.
+        // If the underlying command is not running, this method will perform no action.
         MyAsyncCommand.Cancel();
     }
 }
 ```

-If the command supports cancellation, previous invocations will automatically be canceled if a new one is started.

-> **Note:** You need to import the [UniTask](https://github.com/Cysharp/UniTask) package in order to use async commands.

-### AsyncLazyCommand & AsyncLazyCommand\<T\>

-The `AsyncLazyCommand` and `AsyncLazyCommand<T>` are have the same functionality as the `AsyncCommand`'s, except they prevent the same async command from being invoked concurrently multiple times.

-Let's imagine a scenario similar to the one described in the `AsyncCommand` sample, but a user clicks the `Download Image` button several times while the async operation is running.
-In this case, `AsyncLazyCommand` will ignore all clicks until previous async operation has completed.
+If a command supports cancellation and the `AllowConcurrency` property is set to `true`, all running commands will be canceled.

 > **Note:** You need to import the [UniTask](https://github.com/Cysharp/UniTask) package in order to use async commands.